lapinek/platform-scripting/README.AM.md

 > $ chmod +x ./tail.rb
 >``` -->

-Alternatively, you can modify the script itself to process the logs data prior to sending it out.
+Alternatively, you can modify the script itself to process the logs data prior to printing it out.

 In this regard, a functionally similar [rewrite in JavaScript for Node.js](https://github.com/lapinek/fidc-logs) may provide a more familiar programming environment for some people.
 An example of extending this JavaScript with custom filtering could be found at https://github.com/vscheuber/fidc-debug-tools.

 Unfortunately, without filtering, the current log sources in Identity Cloud output overwhelming amount of data with only some of it providing meaningful feedback for debugging purposes.
 Hopefully, more specific log categories become supported in the near future so that no additional programming skills will be required for developing scripts against the identity cloud environment.

+As an alternative, you can also use other debugging techniques outlined in this writing for the scripted decision type: [delivering debugging information to the client side with the help of callbacks](#script-type-scripted-decision-node-debugging-callbacks), and/or [including it in the custom error message](#script-type-scripted-decision-node-debugging-error-message) returned to the user agent.

 ### <a id="fidc-script-java-allow" name="fidc-script-java-allow"></a>Allowed Java Classes